Most of us face the prospect of upgrading our operating systems with a mixture of excitement and dread. True, a new OS brings

 Previous System 1, paying special attention to the contents of Contextual Menu Items and QuickTime.
 If there are files in the Library folder that are required by programs you use, or third-party system add-ons that you want to continue using, you may want to transfer them manually to the same location in the current

-folder.
+/Library folder.
 However, first make sure that the software is compatible with Leopard.
 (It may be easier to simply re-install this software in order to ensure you have all the necessary support files.)

 Back to work